artificiadrian/import-iphone-media/README.md

 A fast, efficient CLI tool that imports photos and videos directly from your iPhone to your computer via USB.
 Preserves original timestamps, skips duplicates, and works without iCloud or iTunes sync.

+_This project is not affiliated with or endorsed by Apple Inc. ‘iPhone’ is a trademark of Apple Inc._

 ## Quick Start

 1. Connect your iPhone via USB